-Additionally, enzymatic postbiotics demonstrate significant antioxidant properties, aiding in reducing oxidative stress and promoting health.
+Enzymatic postbiotics also exhibit significant antioxidant properties, helping to reduce oxidative stress and promote overall health.
 Two strains of Lactobacillus fermentum have been identified to produce notable quantities of glutathione peroxidase (GPx), an enzyme renowned for its potent antioxidant properties in laboratory settings.
-In therapeutic applications, these enzymes have been shown to support gut health by improving nutrient digestion and absorption, maintaining the intestinal barrier, and modulating immune responses (Ghiasi, Hashemi et al. 2023).
+In therapeutic applications, enzymes have been shown to support gut health by improving nutrient digestion and absorption, maintaining the intestinal barrier, and modulating immune responses (Ghiasi et al., 2023).
+In addition to their antioxidant effects, postbiotics can also influence immune system function.
+By improving gut barrier function and modulating systemic immune responses, they may help prevent harmful bacteria and toxins from entering the bloodstream, which can contribute to systemic inflammation (Arroyo et al., 2023).